alimomennasab/alimomennasab/README.md

-### Hey! ✌️
-I'm Ali Momennasab, a freshman studying computer science at Cal Poly Pomona!
+I'm Ali Momennasab, a freshman studying computer science at Cal Poly Pomona.

 I have interests in deep learning (particularly in healthcare applications), IOS app development, and everything in between.